Analysis | Biden’s rhetoric aside, Democrats end the year still stuck on advancing voting rights

 In the states, Republican-controlled legislatures have passed measures to restrict voting rights.
 There is room for debate about how onerous some provisions in some of the bills are, but the motivation of the Republicans is clear.
 Republicans supporting these bills believe that changes in voting procedures in the pandemic year of 2020, which made it easier for people to vote (universal mail ballots as an example) solely benefited the Democrats.
 They seek to roll them back wherever possible.

-Their rationale often has been that their newly enacted laws are designed to prevent fraud or to assure election integrity, yet there was no widespread fraud in the 2020 election that they can point to.
-At heart the debate is over the question of whether voting laws should make it easier or more difficult for people to vote, whether they should protect the rights of all to vote or frustrate those rights for some groups.
+Their rationale often has been that their newly enacted laws are designed to prevent fraud or to assure election integrity, yet there was no widespread fraud in the 2020 election to which they can point.
+At heart, the debate is over the question of whether voting laws should make it easier or more difficult for people to vote, whether they should protect the right of all to vote or frustrate that right for some groups.

-Former president Donald Trump has fueled efforts in the states to restrict voting with calls for election audits, claiming falsely that they will show that there were widespread irregularities, enough to overturn the results of 2020.
+Former president Donald Trump has fueled efforts in the states to restrict voting with calls for election audits, claiming falsely that they will show that there were widespread irregularities, enough to overturn the results of the 2020 presidential vote.
 The former president’s lies about a stolen election have found a receptive audience in some corners of his party.

-At the behest of Republicans in the Arizona state Senate, an outside firm spent months reviewing ballots in Maricopa County and produced a report that said the 2020 election results were accurately counted.
-In Wisconsin, as my colleague Rosalind S. Helderman and Josh Dawsey reported this past week, a series of questionable reviews are underway that are leading to legal standoffs and more acrimony.
+At the behest of Republicans in the Arizona state Senate, an outside firm spent months reviewing ballots in Maricopa County and produced a report that said the 2020 election results had been accurately counted.
+In Wisconsin, as my colleagues Rosalind S. Helderman and Josh Dawsey reported this past week, a number of questionable reviews are underway that are leading to legal standoffs and more acrimony.

 Another movement in some states is more onerous.
 These are efforts to make it easier to turn over the administration of elections to partisan politicians rather than what have traditionally been nonpartisan administrators.
 Some laws call for criminal penalties for local election officials for what could seem to be minor mistakes.
 In some places, local election officials have been intimidated.
-In other places, Trump loyalists who share his views about a rigged election are seeking positions on election boards, prompting fears about the certification process of future elections.
+In other places, Trump loyalists who share his views about a rigged election are seeking positions on election boards, prompting fears about the certification of future elections.

 In the House, the committee investigating the Jan.
-6 attack on the Capitol continues to dig into who knew what when about the events of that day and the days before.
-Coupled with reporting in books about the election and recent reporting from news organization, the outlines of the effort to subvert the 2020 election by disrupting the final ratification of the electoral college vote in the House have become clearer.
+6 attack on the U.S. Capitol continues to dig into who knew what and when about the events of that day and the days before.
+Coupled with reporting in books about the election and recent reporting by news organizations, the outlines of the effort to subvert the 2020 election by disrupting the House ratification of the electoral college vote have become clearer.

 There is more to learn about what happened as a precursor to the coming elections in 2022 and 2024 and more concerted efforts to disrupt certification.
 Even McConnell now seems to agree that this investigation is vital.
-In an interview he gave to Spectrum News, he said, “I think the fact-finding is interesting.
+In an interview he gave to Spectrum News, he said: “I think the fact-finding is interesting.
 We’re all going to be watching it.
 It was a horrendous event, and I think what they’re seeking to find out is something the public needs to know.”

 This is the same McConnell who opposed the creation of an independent, bipartisan commission to investigate the attacks of Jan.
-6, but who, notably, is on the receiving end of ceaseless attacks from the former president.
+6, but who, notably, is on the receiving end of ceaseless attacks by the former president.

 Meanwhile, Democrats appear stuck on what to do about a voting rights bill.
-Absent support from Republicans, they are left to try to act on their own and the numbers don’t add up.
-In a 50-50 Senate — one that includes at least two Democrats, Manchin and Sen. Kyrsten Sinema (D-Ariz.), who continue to oppose any change in the filibuster rules — there is currently no way to break the logjam.
+Absent support from Republicans, they are left to try to act on their own, and the numbers don’t add up.
+In a 50-50 Senate — one that includes at least two Democrats, Manchin and Sen. Kyrsten Sinema (D-Ariz.), who continue to oppose any change in the filibuster rules — there is no way to break the logjam.

 With Biden’s Build Back Better legislation still in negotiation, some Democrats have called for voting rights legislation to take precedence, among them Sen. Raphael G. Warnock (D-Ga.).
 But the filibuster problem still looms.

-Biden, long opposed to doing away with the filibuster, said in October he is open to looking at some changes in the rules to allow the votings rights measure to pass.
-Other Democrats who have been resistant to getting rid of the filibuster have recently expressed support for some kind of carve out for a voting rights bill.
+Biden, long opposed to doing away with the filibuster, said in October he is open to looking at some changes in the rules to allow the voting rights measure to pass.
+Other Democrats who have been resistant to getting rid of the filibuster have recently expressed support for some kind of carve-out for a voting rights bill.

 Hickenlooper, in a phone interview on Friday, argued that “all your other rights are dependent on your right to vote.”
-He said he sees several foundational elements to expand voting rights, from voting by mail to two weeks of early voting to post-election analysis to verify accuracy of the vote.
+He said he sees several foundational elements to expand voting rights, including voting by mail, two weeks of early voting and post-election analysis to verify the accuracy of the vote.
 “That stuff is pretty basic,” he said.
 “We can’t even get Republicans to support that.
 I think that’s going to push Democrats (to consider changing the filibuster rule).”

 Biden said Friday that he has “never seen anything like the unrelenting assault on the right to vote” he sees now.
 He has pledged to keep pushing for the passage of the bills stalled in the Senate and reportedly continues quiet conversations with senators.
 There is movement among Democrats in the Senate on the filibuster, but it has been slow and still faces seemingly immovable colleagues.
 Until that changes, presidential rhetoric and the possibility of a more vigorous backlash against Republican resistance will remain the Democrats’ primary weapons in the battle.